TheMaster1127/HT-IDE/Desktop/README.md

 -   Instantly launch a local HTTP server by clicking the **▶ Start Server** button in the sidebar.
 -   The server uses the current project directory as its root.
 -   All requests (`GET`, `POST`, etc.) are automatically logged to the terminal that was active when the server was started, showing status codes and response times.
--   The IDE automatically finds an available port, starting from the one specified in Settings (default: 8080).
 -   Click the **⏹ Stop Server** button to terminate it.

 ### 7. Extensive Customization